PaolaVlsc/QualityAssurance_UnitTesting_SalaryLibManagementProject/README.md

 - **Input:** Array of `Employee` objects.
 - **Output:** Returns the maximum net income.

-### Usage

-The `SalaryLib` library can be incorporated into C# applications for convenient salary and employee-related calculations.
-To use it, simply include the library in your project and call the relevant methods with the required inputs.
-Please refer to the code and method descriptions for specific usage details.

 ## Part B: Unit Testing on SalaryLib